KhansokhuaBugrahan/ADXL345_IMPLEMENTATION/README.md

 you can take a look at the corresponding line in the maindebug.c file, if you get stuck.

 Also, you can find orientation test file and communication test file to test your communication line
-and adxl345's hardware relaiblity(if it is damaged, malfunction).
+and adxl345's hardware reliability(if it is damaged, malfunction).

 You can find information about SPI configuration and working principle in adxl345.c file.